What does a Technical Ship Manager do?

 Am I qualified enough to start training as a Technical Ship Manager?

-PLEASE NOTE we operate an ‘open door’ towards applicants and warmly encourage those that wish to learn.
-So if you want to apply then please do.
+PLEASE NOTE we operate an ‘open door’ towards applicants and warmly encourage anyone who wants to learn.
+So, if you want to apply then please do.
+Our team can look over your CV and offer guidance.

 If we think you are going to struggle, based on a lack of experience or qualifications, then we will contact you first and qualify the areas of concern.
 Motivation and commitment are the most important factors.